veraschue/hu_bp_python_course/01_introduction/README.md

 - an interpreted language - Python code can be executed at the moment it is written.

 This tutorial will explain Python mainly by example.
-It is build upon the official Python tutorial (http://docs.python.org/tutorial/) and can be considered a customized summary of the tutorial.
+It is build upon the official Python tutorial (http://docs.python.org/tutorial/) and can be considered a customized summary of this tutorial.

 You will learn about: